nslpfn-anonymous/nslpfn-anonymous/README.md

-**Anonymized Research Repository of Bayesian Neural Scaling Law Extrapolation with Prior-Fitted Networks**
+**Anonymized Research Repository of Bayesian Neural Scaling Law Extrapolation with Prior-Data Fitted Networks**

 **All experiments were conducted on:**
 - OS: Ubuntu 18.04